kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

   - `replicas` (`: "1"`) - is an `optional` field to specify the number of nodes (ie. pods ) that act as the `master` nodes.
 Defaults to `1`.
   - `suffix` (`: "master"`) - is an `optional` field that is added as the suffix of the master StatefulSet name.
 Defaults to `master`.
   - `storage` is a `required` field that specifies how much storage to claim for each of the `master` nodes.
-  - `resources` (` cpu: 500m, memory: 1Gi `) - is an `optional` field that specifies how much computational resources to request or to limit for each of the `master` nodes.
+  - `resources` (`: "cpu: 500m, memory: 1Gi" `) - is an `optional` field that specifies how much computational resources to request or to limit for each of the `master` nodes.
   - `maxUnavailable` is an `optional` field that specifies the exact number of master nodes (ie. pods) that can be safely evicted before the pod disruption budget (PDB) kicks in.
 KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss is occurred.

 - `topology.data`: